BorisHnt/LAN-Messenger-P2P-/README.md

 - This is an educational project, not a fully secure messenger.
 Use it only on trusted networks.
 - Please use the app responsibly and respectfully toward others.
-- Traffic is basically encrypted; use only on trusted networks.
+- Traffic is basically encrypted; but it can be easily seen.
+Use only on trusted networks.
 - All peers must share the same port and room.
 If a `Code` is set, only peers using the identical code will see messages (it is not cryptographically secure).
 - Ensure your firewall allows UDP on the chosen port.